marcusoftnet/marcusoftnet.github.io/_posts/2017-05-31-impact-and-backlogs.md

 ## Summary

-Backlogs have a negative ring to them.
-I think we could do better by focusing on the impact we want to make.
-In doing so we would

 > Business impacts are heavy on the WHY and light on the HOW

 > Focusing on impacts implies focusing on opportunities and unrealized improvement opportunities.
 It is, at its core, positive.